Particular/docs.particular.net/nservicebus/rabbitmq/configuration-api.md

 Versions: 4 and above

-NOTE: For debugging purposes, it can be helpful to increase the `RequestedHeartbeat` and `DequeueTimeout` settings like this:
+NOTE: For debugging purposes, it can be helpful to increase the `RequestedHeartbeat` and `DequeueTimeout` settings as shown below:

 snippet:rabbitmq-connectionstring-debug

+Increasing these settings can help prevent the connection to the broker from timing out while the code is paused from hitting a breakpoint.

 ## Callback support